stackitcloud/rag-template/infrastructure/README.md

 tilt up
 ```

-Environment variables are loaded from `../.env` file.
-See [README](../README.md#installation--usage) for required variables.
+Environment variables are loaded from the `.env` file in the same directory the `Tiltfile` is located.
+The [use case README](../README.md#installation--usage) should contain a list of the required variables.

 The tilt ui is available at [http://localhost:10350/](http://localhost:10350/)